Mump and Smoot

 Mump and Smoot are a Canadian clown duo created by Michael Kennard and John Turner, and directed by Karen Hines.
-Also referred to as 'clowns of horror', they've produced interactive, improvisational plays aimed squarely at adult audiences.
+Also referred to as 'clowns of horror', they have produced interactive, improvisational plays aimed squarely at adult audiences.

 History

 Kennard and Turner met in Toronto in 1986 in Second City workshops, where they discovered a mutual talent for improvising with gibberish dialogue.
 While at Second City, they met Karen Hines, who has directed all their shows.
 Kennard and Turner also studied under Richard Pochinko in a new field of what he called Canadian clowning.
 On May 13, 1988, Mump and Smoot presented their first show, Jump the Gun.
 Since then they have played fringe theatres throughout Canada, Off Broadway at the Astor Place Theatre, regional theatres and festivals, the American Repertory Theater, associate artist positions at the Yale Repertory Theater, La Jolla Playhouse, Dallas Theatre Centre, Baltimore Centre Stage, and Israeli and Palestinian festivals culminating with a joint workshop for Israelis and Palestinians together.
 In addition to theatre, Mump and Smoot have made numerous television appearances and two short films, including Laurie Lynd's The Fairy Who Didn't Want to Be a Fairy Anymore.

 Their early press defined them as horror clowns, a title they appreciated.
 Turner and Kennard had been horror fans before they had met, and used that genre's techniques to make their clowning more exciting.
 In their writer's credo of the beliefs which informed their work, the strongest concept was fear, which they've tried to explore throughout their partnership.
 This visceral excitement is balanced with comedy and naiveté, so that audiences are repeatedly moved from laughter to disgust to sorrow.

 Their early shows often featured Debbie Tidy as Wog, an evil stage manager who served as a foil for the duo, while later shows replaced Wog with Zug, a ringmaster figure played by Rick Kunst.

 Outside their Mump and Smoot personae, Kennard and Turner ran The SPACE (Studio for Physical and Clown Exploration) in Toronto from 1997 through 2002, where they not only worked on their shows, but also taught clown and presented workshops, student theater, and other productions.
 Along with Hines, they continue to present workshops and courses in clown, movement, and physical comedy.

 Following the successful tour of Flux in 2002, the duo retired the act for several years.
 They each taught clown, Turner at his "Clown Farm" on Manitoulin Island in northern Ontario, and Kennard at the University of Alberta in Edmonton.
 They began working on Cracked with Hines and Morrison around 2007, collaborating during vacations and through long-distance phone calls.

 Turner's home was destroyed by a fire on January 4, 2014, which also destroyed his clown costumes, props, and records of past performances.